 What external products have access to Dynamics GP?

-This is not quite as “universal” to describe as the previous sections - modules within the GP client itself.
-There would be a few obvious places to start if you are unsure what external products you may have.
+This is not quite as "universal" to describe as the previous blogs (modules within the GP client itself).
+There would be a few obvious places to start if unsure of what external products may be in use.

 First, let’s start with the 2 most obvious places where an external integrating application is likely to exist - getting data into Dynamics GP (an integration tool) and getting data out of Dynamics GP (a reporting or BI tool).
 Even with core Microsoft-only installs, there is Integration Manager and Management Reporter, to name one of each type of tool.

-Many clients have an integration tool, even if it was Integration Manager “for data conversion” during your implementation.
-Historically, if a client didn’t have a need for ongoing integrations of data to Dynamics GP, they still had Integration Manager installed and often with temporary keys, that were good for 90 or 180 days or something along those lines.
-That was long enough for a partner or consultant to get your system configured and your opening balances and master records integrated relatively cheaply and easily.
-If that’s the situation with your environment(s), that’s OK.
-It might still be installed somewhere and if it’s not registered any longer, there is no need to upgrade it or install a new version of it.
+Many clients have an integration tool, even if it was Integration Manager "for data conversion" during the initial implementation.
+Historically, if a client didn't require ongoing integrations of data to Dynamics GP, they still had Integration Manager installed and often with temporary keys, that were good for 90 or 180 days or something along those lines.
+That was long enough for a partner or consultant to get the system configured and the opening balances and master records integrated relatively cheaply and easily.
+If that's the situation with this environment(s), that's OK.
+It might still be installed somewhere and if it's not registered any longer, there is no need to upgrade it or install a new version of it.
 The other two most common integration tools as it relates to Dynamics GP are SmartConnect and Scribe.
 (As I write this, Scribe appears to be an old product name so the link is to what seems to replace it, although they still list Dynamics GP as a valid connector).
-That being said, GP runs on SQL server and there is no shortage of tools that can interact with SQL server so it isn’t possibly to list one or two things to look for.
+That being said, GP runs on the SQL server and there is no shortage of tools that can interact with the SQL server, so it isn't possible to list one or two things to look for.
 I will be speaking more about integrations in another topic in this series.

-On the reporting side of things, if you are investigating what tools your team(s) are using in your environment, there are three primary types of reporting I would ask about:
+On the reporting side of things, investigate what tools the team(s) are using in the environment, there are three primary types of reporting I would ask about:

 - Financial Reporting and/or Budgeting/Planning